mobbr/mobbr-api-v1/README.md

 MOBBR CROWDPAYMENT REST API V1
 ==============================

-    > The dynamically generated API quick reference is here: https://api.mobbr.com
-    >
-    > In case of conflict between this documentation and the quick reference, trust the quick reference.
+> The dynamically generated API quick reference is here: https://api.mobbr.com In case of conflict between this documentation and the quick reference, trust the quick reference.

 Mobbr is a payment system for social collaboration and crowd-sourcing.
-It supports crowd-funding with a single button and crowd-payments with a single button.
+It supports crowd-funding and crowd-payments with a single button.

 The API accepts the following payment destinations:
 - usernames, email addresses and supported OAUTH user profiles (such as Github, Stackoverflow)
 - JSON payment scripts that lists the payment properties and all recipients and their shares
 - URL's, in which case the API does a callback to retrieve a JSON payment script from the <metadata name="participation" content="..." /> HTML tag

-##CONCEPTS

-- **task** is an URL that received a payment of pledge
-- **recipient** is an user that receives money
-- **sender** is an user that sends or pledges money
-- **participant** is an user that participates in a social collaboration
-- **script** a JSON format that can be used to specify complex payments
-- **share** a part of a payment, our API can do m:n payments in one transaction
-- **pledge** a payment that is not yet paid out to all participants of a task, can be revoked by pledger
-- **unclaimed share** a share paid to someone who is not yet member, can be revoked by payer

-##ENDPOINTS
+##API'S

 - [General purpose] (https://github.com/mobbr/mobbr-api-v1/tree/master/api)
 - [Balances] (https://github.com/mobbr/mobbr-api-v1/tree/master/balances)